saltstack/salt/rfcs/remote-client.md

  * A user cannot use either the `salt` tool or the `pepper` tool to send commands to a mix of API- and non-API- endpoints.

- * Using `pepper`, there is no way to target a given master from the command-line.

  * The only way to use Salt outputters is via the `salt` CLI tool, but as mentioned, this is limited to a single, local master.
 This is a noteable competitive disadvantage when comparing Salt to other